 - Does the food need to be of a certain consistency e.g. soft, pureed etc.?

-Here are some general nutritional guidelines to consider when preparing meals for wound healing for the person in your care:
+Here are some general nutritional guidelines to consider when preparing meals that promote wound healing for the person in your care:

 - Offer well-balanced meals from a variety of foods